quarkiverse/quarkus-couchbase/README.md

 And test http://localhost:8080/couchbase/test.

+## Additional Configuration
+Please refer to the [docs](https://github.com/quarkiverse/quarkus-couchbase/blob/main/docs/modules/ROOT/pages/configuration.adoc) for additional configuration options.

 ## Limitations
-In this a beta release the configuration options are limited to the three shown above.
+In this a beta release the Cluster configuration options are limited to the three shown above.
 This means that a Couchbase cluster configured securely and requiring TLS or a client or server certificate, cannot currently be connected to.

 ## License